Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Hirschsprung’s Disease

-What is Hirschsprung’s disease?
+What is Hirschsprung disease?

-Hirschsprung’s disease occurs when some of the nerve cells that are normally present in the intestine do not form properly while a baby is developing during pregnancy.
+Hirschsprung disease, also referred to as Hirschsprung’s, occurs when some of the nerve cells that are normally present in the intestine do not form properly while a baby is developing during pregnancy.

 As food is digested, muscles move food forward through the intestines in a movement called peristalsis.
 When we eat, nerve cells that are present in the wall of the intestines receive signals from the brain telling the intestinal muscles to move food forward.
-In children with Hirschsprung’s disease, a lack of nerve cells in part of the intestine interrupts the signal from the brain and prevents peristalsis in that segment of the intestine.
-Because stool cannot move forward normally, the intestine can become partially or completely obstructed (blocked), and begins to expand to a larger than normal size.
+In children with Hirschsprung disease, a lack of nerve cells in part of the intestine interrupts the signal from the brain and prevents peristalsis in that segment of the intestine.
+Because stool cannot move forward normally, the intestine can become partially or completely obstructed (blocked) and begins to expand to a larger than normal size.

-What causes Hirschsprung’s disease?
+What causes Hirschsprung disease?

 Between the 4th and the 12th weeks of pregnancy, while the fetus is growing and developing, nerve cells form in the digestive tract, beginning in the mouth and finishing in the anus.
-For unknown reasons, the nerve cells do not grow past a certain point in the intestine in babies with Hirschsprung’s disease.
+For unknown reasons, the nerve cells do not grow past a certain point in the intestine in babies with Hirschsprung disease.

-How often does Hirschsprung’s disease occur?
+How often does Hirschsprung disease occur?

 Hirschsprung’s disease occurs in 1 out of every 5,000 live births.

-Who is at risk for Hirschsprung’s disease?
+Who is at risk for Hirschsprung’s?

 Hirschsprung’s disease occurs five times more frequently in males than in females, and children with Down syndrome have a higher risk of having the disease.
 There is possibly a genetic, or inherited, cause for Hirschsprung’s disease.

-Why is Hirschsprung’s disease a concern?
+Why is Hirschsprung disease a concern?

 Because a segment of the intestine lacks normal nerve cells, digested food and stool cannot move forward through that portion of the digestive tract.
 The intestine becomes blocked with stool, and the baby will be constipated, or unable to have normal bowel movements.